seco/SmartHome-WeMos-Addons/README.md

 With this code and some hardware (cheap development boards and shields), you are able to create *connectedobjects* for [eq3 homematic CCU](http://www.eq-3.de/produkte/homematic.html).
 These __connectedobjects__ are small IoT bricks offering additional actuators or sensor funcionality to your SmartHome Controller.

 First connectedobject is the
-__connectedobject HumiTemp__
+__connectedobject HumiTemp__,
 a temperature/humidity sensor for the ccu

 Hardware:
 * [WeMos d1 mini](https://www.wemos.cc/product/d1-mini.html) & [WeMos DHT11 shield](https://www.wemos.cc/product/dht-shield.html)

-Software - Arduino Sketch:
+Software functions- Arduino Sketch:
-* Setup in Accesspoint Mode based on wifi manager library https://github.com/tzapu/WiFiManager (Wifi parameters, CCU IP Adress, variables for humidity and temperature)
+* setup in Accesspoint Mode based on wifi manager library https://github.com/tzapu/WiFiManager (Wifi parameters, CCU IP Adress, sensors hostname, variables for humidity and temperature)
 * the configuration is stored as json in fs
+* http interface is announced via bonjour
 * sensor data is transmitted to CCU and/or can be pulled via html requests